 Becoming a Holiday Site Assistant

-The Holiday Site Assistant role is underpinned by our mission statement which is: “To provide campsites and services in the spirit of the Friendly Club”.
+The Holiday Site Assistant role is underpinned by our mission statement which is: “To provide the best campsites, services and experiences”.

 Have you got what it takes?

 Our Holiday Site Managers and Holiday Site Assistants come from a wide variety of backgrounds, but what's absolutely paramount is their experience and passion for camping and caravanning, as everything that the Holiday Site Assistants deal with on a day-to-day basis will naturally be camping related.